5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/AC_Adapter_(SSDT-AC)/README.md

 - Save and reboot

 #### Note: ACPIBatteryManager vs. SMCBatteryManager
 `SMCBatteryManager` acts as a fake controller, which implements a complete emulation layer of `AppleSmartBattery` of SMC and SMBus protocols.
 Although it is able to find all the AC Aapters and Batteries just fine, it just doesn't attach to them in IOReg like `ACPIBatteryManager` does.
-So, basically this is all just cosmetics.
-If you want to be on the safe side, just stay with SMCBatteryManager since it is current and still in active development, whereas ACPIBatteryManager is from 2018 and pretty much depricated.
+So basically, this is all just cosmetics.
+If you want to be on the safe side, just stay with SMCBatteryManager since it is in active development, whereas ACPIBatteryManager is from 2018 and pretty much depricated.

 ### Method 2: Use a SSDT (for advanced users)
 If `AppleACPIACAdapter` is not loaded, you can use the included SSDT hotpatch to connect it to the AC Adapter device.
 Do the following, to figure out which SSDT is applicable: